 Taro in Onion Sauce

-Taro, a dense, starchy tuber common in northern India, is generally three to five inches in length, with a tapering end and rough, bristly skin.
-Indian grocery stores often carry it under its Hindi name, arvi.
+Taro is a dense, starchy tuber common in northern India and can be found in Indian grocery stores under its Hindi name, arvi.